mt-chilgab/jouleHeatingMultiRegionFoam/README.md

   `fvSolution`: requires solvers, preconditioners, relative and absolute tolerance of `elpot`, `elpotFinal`
   `fvSchemes`: requires laplacian scheme for `laplacian(sigma,elpot)`
  * **constant directory**
-  A file named 'sigma' is required.
+  A file named **sigma** is required.
 The file matches absolute temperature in Kelvin and corresponding electrical conductance value in S/m, so that you can get interpolated profile of electrical conductance.
+  If you are going to use decomposePar, **you should copy sigma to every processor directories.** This can be done using **copy_sigma.sh** script at case root directory.
+The script is provided in scripts directory.
-  The file looks like this:
+  sigma file looks like this:
    ```
    (
    293.15 6666666.67